 The movie itself proves mediocre.
-Wide-open location photography shifts to constrained soundstages for major scenes.
+Wide-open location photography shifts to a constrained soundstage for major scenes.
 The big action set pieces never escaped the modest budget.

 But I loved Walker’s performance.
 Standing six and a half feet tall, with broad shoulders and a granite jaw, he projects an almost superhuman appearance.
 Coupled with his baritone delivery, he’s the perfect action hero.
 During the requisite brawl scene, he towers over the other performers like a man among children.

-I also appreciated seeing Rio Bravo’s Burdett brothers.
+I also appreciated seeing Rio Bravo’s Burdette brothers.
 Claude Akins, who played Joe, turns up an Army sergeant.
 John Russell, who played Nathan, shows up as a Sioux chief!